José Mourinho: Fenerbahçe

-On 8 November 2024, Mourinho received a 1 game suspension for comments made at a press conference regarding the Süper Lig.
+On 8 November 2024, Mourinho received a 1-game suspension for comments made at a press conference regarding the Süper Lig.
 Mourinho was quoted attacking the league by asking "Nobody abroad wants to watch the Turkish league.
 Who wants to watch this Turkish league abroad?” he said.
 “Why should they see this?
 It’s too grey, it’s too dark, smells bad."
 During the press conference, Mourinho also claimed that referees in Turkey are biased, saying that "It’s more difficult because we play against our opponents…but we play against the system, and to play against the system is the most difficult thing."

 On 25 February 2025, following a 0–0 draw between Mourinho's Fenerbahçe and rival Galatasaray, Galatasaray announced that they had initiated criminal proceedings against comments they claimed to be racist statements.
 During the post-game press conference, Mourinho had praised Slovenian head referee Slavko Vinčić, stating that he told a Turkish referee "If you are the referee...would be a disaster.
 When I say him, I say the general tendency."
 Later in the conference, he praised Vinčić for an incident which occurred involving centre back Yusuf Akçiçek; "I have to thank the referee because with a Turkish referee after the big dive and the first minute and their bench jumping like monkeys on top of the kids."
 After the incident, former professionals such as Didier Drogba, Michael Essien and William Gallas voiced their support for Mourinho on their social media accounts.
 Mourinho received 4 games suspension and £35,000 fine for his comments about Turkish referees, which had been cut to 2 games and £12,200 fine.

 On 2 April 2025, Mourinho grabbed the nose of Galatasaray's manager Okan Buruk after Fenerbahçe lost 2–1 in the quarter-final at Şükrü Saracoğlu Stadium in Istanbul.

+Benfica

+After the first leg of Benfica's Champions League knockout phase play-off with Real Madrid, during which Real forward Vinícius Júnior was allegedly racially abused by Benfica's Gianluca Prestianni, Mourinho criticised Vinícius for his exuberant celebration of his winning goal, describing it as "stupid", and appeared to blame him for previous incidents of racism he had endured, stating that "There is something wrong because it happens in every stadium...
+A stadium where Vinícius plays, something happens, always".
+In addition, when asked what he had said to Vinícius in a conversation during the match, he said that "I told him the biggest person in the history of this club was Black (referring to Eusébio)...
+This club, the last thing that it is, is racist".
+Mourinho was criticised for his comments by the anti-racist football campaign group Kick It Out, who described them as gaslighting, and former Real Madrid midfielder Clarence Seedorf, who suggested that "He’s saying (racist abuse is) OK when Vinícius provokes you... and I think that is very wrong".